Taylor Swift says she's "devastated" by death of fan before concert show in Brazil

 In one clip the audience can be heard shouting “water, water, water” after temperatures soared inside.

-NME has reached out to representatives of Swift and the Estádio Olímpico Nilton Santos, venue in Rio for comment.
+NME has reached out to representatives of Swift and the Estádio Olímpico Nilton Santos venue in Rio for comment.

+The pop star is currently on the Latin American leg of her huge ‘Eras Tour’.
+Last week (November 10), she was forced to push back her second scheduled date in Argentina by two days due to bad weather.

+“I love a rain show but I’m never going to endanger my fans or my fellow performers and crew,” Swift wrote in a post on social media to announce the delayed concert.

 This is a breaking news story – more to follow